-The spatial resolution of an inteferometer strongly depends on the observing wavelength.
+The angular frequencies accessible by an interferometer, i.e. its angular resolution, depends on the baseline length but also on the observing wavelength.
 Imagine that our North-Pole interferometer is able to observe in any photometric band between $0.46\mu m$ (B) and $12\mu m$ (N).